benny-dreamly/mow/worlds/luigismansion/docs/setup_en.md

 ### Connect to the client

-When the client launched automatically, the Luigi's Mansion client (LMClient) should have also automatically launched in the background.
+When the ISO patched, the Luigi's Mansion client (LMClient) should have also automatically launched in the background.
+If it did not, please check the log in your MultiworldGG/logs folder.
 If this is its first time launching, you may be prompted to allow it to communicate through the Windows Firewall.
 You must reopen the client each time you connect to a different randomized ISO.

 1. Open Dolphin and from Dolphin, open your newly patched Luigi's Mansion ISO
 2. In the server page, there will be a port number.
 Copy this port number into the top of your LMClient.